Clearbit vs. Crunchbase Comparison

 Source: Crunchbase

-ZoomInfo treats access from any tool as a core principle.
+ZoomInfo treats access from any tool as a core principle, forming the third pillar alongside its data foundation and GTM Context Graph.

-The ZoomInfo App Marketplace lists 120+ integrations across CRM, marketing automation, sales engagement, and data warehouse categories, including Salesforce, HubSpot, Microsoft Dynamics 365, Snowflake, and more.
+The ZoomInfo App Marketplace lists 120+ integrations across CRM, marketing automation, sales engagement, and data warehouse categories, including Salesforce, HubSpot, Microsoft Dynamics 365, and Snowflake.

 The Enterprise API provides full programmatic access.
-The MCP server connects AI agents directly to ZoomInfo's data (currently supporting Claude and ChatGPT).
+The MCP server connects AI agents directly to ZoomInfo's data.
 API access is included in all relevant plans.
 ZoomInfo works wherever your team works.

 Pricing structures reflect different markets